 Due to performance reasons the measurement data is held in the following different resolutions:

-- High resolution: All data received within a minute is aggregated to a single data point.
+- High: All data received within a minute is aggregated to a single data point.

-- Mid resolution: All data received within an hour is aggregated to a single data point.
+- Mid: All data received within an hour is aggregated to a single data point.

-- Low resolution: All data received within a day is aggregated to a single data point.
+- Low: All data received within a day is aggregated to a single data point.